lokeshchebrolu/fertile_land_estimator/README.md

 # Fertile Land Estimator
-Provides estimated days and human inputs needed to provided to convert a barren land to fertile farming land or to a forest.
+Provides estimated days and human inputs needed to convert a barren land to fertile farming land or to a forest.

 For a barren to make it a fertile land for farming or to grow a forest in it, this algorithm will take the current state of barren land and provides the estimated time for it to become farming/forest land.
 It shall provide below things: